 Fishing is one of America’s favorite hobbies.
 More than 49 million people participated in the aquatic sport in 2017, and that number continues to grow every year.
+Also in 2017, there were approximately 11.6 million youth participants (aged between six and 17 years) in fishing in the United States.
 Since Florida is one of the premier fishing destinations in the country (the Sunshine State boasts over 30,000 lakes and more than 1,200 miles of Atlantic coastline), it only makes sense that anglers the nation over would visit the famous state in the hopes of spending some time on the water.
 Whether you enjoy casting off from a lake, river, boat, or have a Florida deep sea fishing trip on your bucket list, you can find the perfect fishing spot in Florida.

 However, airfare is notoriously expensive; why waste your money on a plane ticket when you can drive yourself there?
 The freedom of being able to travel from lake to lake on your own schedule (and the money you’ll be saving by avoiding the airport) makes a fishing road trip all the more worthwhile.
 Let’s check out a few ways you can ensure your Florida fishing trip is as perfect as possible.